Watzit/Curse-of-Strahd/Barovia/Locations/Castle Ravenloft/Dungeons and Catacombs.md

 "There is a grave to the west, with roses that never die, in a place built by healers, in a village called Krezk.
 When all turns to darkness, touch this holy symbol to the grave to summon the light and find a treasure long lost."

+The message refers to a gravestone in the Abbey of Saint Markovia

+CRYPT 12
+King Troisky - The Three Faced King